-Once completed, the land exchange will meet several objectives established by the BLM to promote more effective natural resource management on public lands and make those lands more accessible to the public.
-The exchange will also create new recreational features along the Blue River for the public.
+Blue Valley Ranch and the U.S. Bureau of Land Management are engaged in a process to exchange private land parcels for public lands.
+Once completed, the Blue Valley Land Exchange will meet several objectives established by the BLM to promote more effective natural resource management on public lands and make those lands more accessible to the public.
+The exchange will also create new and enhanced recreational opportunities along the Blue River for the public.

 The mission of Blue Valley Ranch is conservation and agriculture.
 The Ranch lies adjacent to public lands along the Blue River in Grand and Summit counties.
 In addition, there are BLM parcels that sit within the Ranch’s boundaries.
 Some of those parcels are surrounded by private land and are inaccessible to the public.
 Additionally, there are public lands that are not accessible to the public because entry would require crossing private property.
 Once completed, the proposed exchange will consolidate both public and private lands so the BLM and Blue Valley Ranch can better manage them.